Abnormal Uterine Bleeding

 What is abnormal uterine bleeding?

-Abnormal uterine bleeding is any bleeding from the uterus (through your vagina) other than your normal monthly period.
+Abnormal uterine bleeding is any heavy or unusual bleeding from the uterus (through your vagina).
+It can occur at any time during your monthly cycle, including during your normal menstrual period.

 CAUSES & RISK FACTORS